-Five how much do you know about coffee in Ethiopia quiz questions
+Five how much do you know about coffee in Ethiopia

+Coffee in Amharic, the national language of Ethiopia is Buna.
 Coffee is intertwined with culture and economy in Ethiopia.

 Next time you order your favorite coffee blend from Starbucks consider the fact you may be drinking Ethiopian coffee.
 Starbucks serves three varieties of Ethiopian coffee, Sidamo, Yirgacheffe and Harrar.